 “When Doug is out with Brandon it gives me peace of mind, a chance to catch up with household jobs and to stop and think.
 I have seen an improvement in Doug and I’m able to leave him for short periods of time in the day, without him becoming too anxious.
 I really wouldn’t want to be without Shared Lives.”

 Reaching older people in rural areas

 When your village or town is only small, it can be more difficult to get support you need to stay independent.
 Shared Lives schemes are working with older people in isolated areas to so that you can keep doing the things you love, in the place you love!

 There are 150 Shared Lives schemes serving nearly every area of the UK who support older people.
-Our project funded by the Prince of Wales’s Charitable Fund this year is demonstrating that six Shared Lives schemes can support isolated older people and their families, become a significant part of a local care economy, deliver better support, meaningful paid work and benefits to older people and the wider community.
+Our project funded by the Prince of Wales’s Charitable Fund in 2019 with six Shared Lives schemes demonstrated they can support isolated older people and their families, become a significant part of a local care economy, deliver better support, meaningful paid work and benefits to older people and the wider community.

 You can see the wonderful film we made for the project in beautiful rural Aberdeenshire here:

 Shared Lives can help people with dementia live better lives and remain in their own homes for longer.
 Shared Lives carers are proven to provide crucial support not only to people living with dementia – but to their families too, particularly family carers.
 They are proven to reduce social isolation and the chance of breakdown for those carers and help increase their general wellbeing significantly.

 People suffering from dementia experience increased independence, wellbeing and personal choice, and are less likely to experience isolation and confusion in when they have got to know their Shared Lives carer and maintain existing relationships and connections in the community.